 The online fund-raising campaign caught the eye of Front Door Realty Group Owner Jennifer McCray.

-"I thought they're going to need a fence so I didn't want that to be a financial burden on them after all they have gong through and I thought that would be the perfect way to help," said McCray, who plans to have picket fence installed in Gabby's backyard.
+"I thought they're going to need a fence so I didn't want that to be a financial burden on them after all they have gone through and I thought that would be the perfect way to help," said McCray, who plans to have picket fence installed in Gabby's backyard.

 The Prince George High School sophomore also gets medical treatment while in school.